 Symmetric encryption

-By using symmetric encryption algorithms, data is converted to a form that cannot be understood by anyone who does not possess the secret key to decrypt it.
-Once the intended recipient who possesses the key has the message, the algorithm reverses its action so that the message is returned to its original and understandable form.
-The secret key that the sender and recipient both use could be a specific password/code or it can be a random string of letters or numbers that have been generated by a secure random number generator (RNG).
-For banking-grade encryption, the symmetric keys must be created using an RNG that is certified according to industry standards, such as FIPS 140-2.
+Using symmetric encryption algorithms, data is transformed into an unreadable format unless the recipient holds the secret key to decrypt it.
+Once the intended recipient, who possesses the key, receives the message, the algorithm reverses the encryption, returning the data to its original, readable form.
+The secret key could either be a specific password/code or a randomly generated string of characters produced by a secure random number generator (RNG).
+For high-level encryption, such as in banking, symmetric keys should be generated using an RNG certified by industry standards like FIPS 140-2.

 There are two types of symmetric encryption algorithms: